|Lucia Belassi White|

 She was on the Academic All-Big Ten Team each of the three years that she was eligible (2005, 2006, 2007).
 She received a U-M Athletic Academic Achievement Award in each of her four years.

-Originally from Paysandu, Uruguay, Belassi White graduated from U-M in 2008 with a degree in linguistics.
+Originally from Paysandu, Uruguay, White graduated from U-M in 2008 with a degree in linguistics.
 She received a master's degree in sports management from Eastern Michigan University in 2014.
-She is married to former Wolverine wrestler Casey White (2006-07).
+She is married to former Wolverine wrestler Casey White (2006-07), and in January 2015, they welcomed daughter Eliana.